mattbanks/WordPress-Starter-Theme/README.md

 ### Changelog

+#### Version 3.2

+* tweak Gruntfile.js to fix LiveReload issues and generate source maps for both main.js and plugins.js
+* update to normalize v2.1.2
+* optimizations and tweaks here and there

 #### Version 3.1

-* create `templates` folder and include example portfolio page templte
+* create `templates` folder and include example portfolio page template
 * create `templates/partials` and move all template parts there for cleaner directory structure, update all `get_template_part()` calls to use new path

 #### Version 3.0